 God has a way of doing that.
 A bird singing, a single cloud the size of a fist, the scent of a newborn baby, or a flower growing through ice and snow in Alaska can get our attention and influence our hearts wherever we are.
 With our busy schedules, we often fail to take the time to appreciate the wonders of God’s creation.

 We all go through trials and get discouraged at times.
 We can get so busy doing his work we ignore him in the process.
 God’s sweet voice is easy to overlook or push aside when life’s pressures push in on us.
-Sometimes we need to slow down, sit outside in a lawn chair, and take a deep breath and consider the Creator who loves us so much that he uses his own creation to support and encourage us.
+Sometimes we need to slow down, sit outside in a lawn chair, and breathe deeply as we consider the Creator who loves us so much that he uses his own creation to support and encourage us.